Q1 Managing Your Footprint

 - What are three ways you can present a positive presence in social media?

-- What are two things you can you do to show you are a caring and kind person in a safe way on social media
+- What are two things you can you do to show you are a caring and kind person in a safe way on social media?

-Part Two: Recording
+Part Two: Collecting Your Data

 - Homework: Think about all of the different digital devices you use daily.
 Your next task is to log your own daily use of all digital media over four days which includes at least one weekend day.